 Besides Edwards Wildman

-Adam enjoys spending time on the water with his family.
-He holds a United States Coast Guard Captain’s license and volunteers as pro bono admiralty counsel to the Courageous Sailing Center in Boston.
-When work and family allow, Adam competes in fullbore rifle matches, having won the Massachusetts State Championship for 2003, 2004, and 2006.
-Adam has competed and won internationally, including as a member of several U.S. Goodwill teams.
+Adam enjoys spending time on the water with his wife, three young children (and Labrador Retriever).
+When work and family allow, Adam competes in fullbore rifle matches, having competed and won internationally, including as a member of several U.S. Goodwill teams and holds the high-score record for the Massachusetts State Championship.